IRCAD/trusted_code_nsd/README.md

       - run the installation command: sudo dpkg --install BaseImFusionSuite-2.44.1-22.04.deb
       - launch the ImFusionSuite interface with the command: ImFusionSuite
       - activate your License by entering your License key
-      - now you can use ImFusionSuite by launching the interface (command: ImFusionSuite), of with our python script provided
+      - now you can use ImFusionSuite by launching the interface (command: ImFusionSuite), with our python script provided

    **Running**
       - config file: configs/regconfig.yml